Education is without a doubt the most powerful investment you can make for your future.

 The rise of PTPTN defaulters (people who fail to pay up their loans) over the past few years has resulted in the government imposing a series of measures to deter borrowers from defaulting.

-The government has also recently started blacklisting PTPTN defaulters in the Central Credit Reference Information System (CCRIS).
-CCRIS is a system that stores financial information on Malaysian borrowers, and is used by banks to determine if you are a good or bad borrower.
+Although some of these measures like the travel ban have been lifted, the blacklisting of PTPTN defaulters in the Central Credit Reference Information System (CCRIS) is still ongoing.
+CCRIS is a system that stores financial information on Malaysian borrowers and is used by banks to determine if you are a good or bad borrower.

 Being blacklisted on CCRIS is a serious matter, as this could mean that you will likely be rejected immediately whenever you apply for credit cards, home loans or personal loans.
 As such, it is crucial that you do not default on your PTPTN loan.